 A series of bolts located around the perimeter of air-cooled Volkswagens is all that holds the body to the nearly independent platform.
 A friend, a couple of wrenches, maybe a can of WD-40 and an afternoon in the garage is all that’s required to pull them apart.

-Our examples here aren’t backyard kit cars, but vehicles that were either mass produced using Volkswagen components (in many cases purchased directly from Volkswagen) or one-off prototype designs created by some of the most talented craftsman in Europe.
-So proud is Volkswagen that many of these vehicles are on display at the Volkswagen museum in Germany.
+Our examples here aren’t like the usual backyard Volkswagen kit cars for sale built on the the top of a mundane rolling chassis, but vehicles that were either mass produced using Volkswagen components (in many cases purchased directly from Volkswagen) or one-off prototype designs created by some of the most talented craftsman in Europe.
+These VW kit cars impressed the bosses of Volkswagen so much that many of these vehicles are on display at the Volkswagen museum in Germany.

 1972 – 1976 Volkswagen do Brasil SP2

 The SP2 was a two-seat rear engine sports car manufactured from 1972 to 1976 by Volkswagen do Brasil as a replacement for the Karmann Ghia specifically for their domestic market.
-Import duties favored locally produced goods so VW do Brasil was given leeway in developing their own cars.
-There were 11,123 SP2s produced, all powered by a 75 hp 1.7L engine good for 100 mph, with several examples having since been imported into the US and Canada.
+Import duties favored locally produced goods so VW do Brasil was given leeway in developing their own sports cars.
+There were 11,123 SP2s produced, all powered by a 75 hp 1.7L engine good for a top speed of 100 mph, with several examples having since been imported into the US and Canada.

 1957 Volkswagen Ghia Agile

 The car was unveiled at the 1957 Geneva Motor Show.
-Besides the new all-steel body, the car was updated with a supercharger and Porsche 356 A brakes.
+Besides the new all-steel body kit, the car was updated with a supercharger and Porsche 356 speedster brakes.
 It’s currently on display at the Volkswagen museum in Germany.

 1961 Volkswagen Type 34 Convertible

-Far rarer still is the 1961 Type 34 convertible, of which just a few dozen hand-built prototypes were produced for the auto show circuit.
+Far rarer still is the 1961 Type 34 convertible, of which just a few dozen special edition hand built prototypes were produced for the auto show circuit.
 That was the end of the Type 34 cabriolet as cost overruns scuttled any plans for mass production.
+The ones that did get imported have become very sought after classic cars, these days.

 1970 – 1976 Volkswagen Ghia TC